-But, before you toss in the towel on life cover, we’ll take a close look at it remains so important.
+But, before you toss in the towel on life cover, we'll take a close look at it why it remains so important.

 Only 4% of life cover claims are knocked back

-In the wake of the CommInsure scandal, our money regulator ASIC undertook a review of the way the life insurance industry handles claims.
+In the wake of allegations about CommInsure, our money regulator ASIC undertook a review of the way the life insurance industry handles claims.